Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Georgia

 If large living (and working) spaces and warm weather sound attractive, Georgia might be the right fit for you.
-Georgia has a low cost of living, and for developers who earn around or below average, Georgia is a great place to stretch your salary.
+Georgia has a low cost of living, and for folks who earn around or below average, Georgia is a great place to stretch your salary.

 Georgia has relatively good internet speeds and plenty of choices for city living, including Atlanta, Savannah, and Augusta.
 Well known for its arts, culture, and history, Georgia provides plenty to do in your off hours and a thriving social scene.